amburiswathipriya05/PRODIGY_WD_03/README.md

-# Tic-Tac-Toe Web Application
+# Personal Portfolio Website

-## Task Overview
+## Description
-Build a tic-tac-toe web application using HTML, CSS, and JavaScript.
+This is a personal portfolio website created as part of Task-04.
+It showcases skills, projects, and accomplishments as a web developer.
+The website includes a captivating homepage, a professional photo, a skills summary, and a detailed "About Me" section with background, education, and professional experience.

 ## Features
-- Two-player tic-tac-toe game
-- Detects win and draw conditions
-- Reset functionality to play again
+- Home page with an attractive layout
+- "About Me" section
+- Projects showcase
+- Contact form
+- Responsive design

 ## Technologies Used
-- HTML for structure
+- HTML
-- CSS for styling
+- CSS
-- JavaScript for interactivity and game logic
+- JavaScript

-## How to Use
+## How to Run
-1. Clone the repository.
+1. Clone the repository or download the ZIP file.
-2. Open `index.html` in a browser.
+2. Open `index.html` in your web browser.
-3. Click on the grid to place X or O and enjoy the game.